 The only real best practice is the knowledge that best practices change.
 We strive to make code that works and is parseable by our teammates.
 We pride ourselves in the ability to explain the ‘why’ of our work.

-Our servers are hosted in a managed colocation setup with secure connections to Amazon's EC2 infrastructure.
-We use VMWare to virtualize our infrastructure and CentOS is our Linux of choice.
+We are hosted on Amazon Web Services.
+CentOS is our Linux of choice.
+We are moving most of our services to Docker, and exploring Kubernetes as a platform.
 Our web application is actually a collection of services that are mostly written in Ruby.
 We use the Rails and Sinatra frameworks heavily, but are also fans of Plain Old Ruby Programs and have some services which employ a variety of other Ruby libraries.

 We have a RESTful API-centric approach to development and are rapidly moving our client applications (native iOS, mobile web, and desktop web) to becoming strict consumers of this API.
 Our web application servers use Nginx, Unicorn, and HAProxy to handle requests, and we rely on Memcached, Redis, and PostgreSQL for caching and persistence.